truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 The elevation of the "lie" to Team Sport, is where the magic really gets going.
 Together, a lie can be sustained for longer and at greater scales.

-When this scheme falls apart, executives can say (with some justification) that "they were misinformed" or ["no one saw it coming"](http://www.uclm.es/actividades/2009/workshopESHET-UCLM/Bezemer_-_No_one_show_this_comming.pdf).
+When "the blockchain project" falls apart, executives can say (with some justification) that "they were misinformed", that they [acted on the best available information](https://en.wikipedia.org/wiki/Herd_behavior), or that ["no one saw it coming"](http://www.uclm.es/actividades/2009/workshopESHET-UCLM/Bezemer_-_No_one_show_this_comming.pdf).

 Engineers / specialists can say that they were ["just following orders"](http://rationalwiki.org/wiki/Nuremberg_defense).
-Moreover, they own no equity and can (and probably will) jump ship at the appropriate moment.
+Moreover, they own no equity, and can (and probably will) jump ship at the appropriate moment.

 Thus, *collectively* they can dodge the blame which would have struck them as individuals.